spring-fever/spring-fever/README.md

 <p align="center "> I am very c+h friendly; if you see me alone, feel free to come over!
 But, if I'm with friends, please ask.

-<p align="center"> I don't mind inspo, whether light or heavy, just please ask beforehand! what I don't like is when you're a complete obvious copy of my pony
+<p align="center"> I don't mind inspo, whether light or heavy, just please ask beforehand!
+What I don't like is when you're a complete obvious copy of my pony

 <p align="center"> I am a VERY huge social butterfly, dont feel scared interacting with me!
 I also like coming up to c+h people, and whispering anyone I please whenever I'm bored (despite this statement, please understand that I do not have the best social battery at all times.
 I may come off as dry/annoyed with others.
 I am not always in the mood to talk; do not pester me or force me to do anything)